AdaCore/training_material/courses/ada_essentials/080_expressions/04-conditional_expressions.rst

    Explanations

    A. Missing parentheses around expression
-   B. Legal - Expression is already enclosed in parentheses so you don't need to add more
+   B. Legal - Expression already in parentheses so no need to add more
    C. Legal - :ada:`else True` not needed but is allowed
-   D. Legal - :ada:`B` will be :ada:`True` if Z >= 0.0
+   D. Legal - :ada:`B` will be :ada:`True` if Z >= 10.0